 However, the connection between sex and love didn’t even arise, let alone trouble me.
 It was almost as though sex was an excuse to feel intimate with another person, and while on molly I didn’t need any excuses.
 I felt as in love with the surrounding trees as I did with my friend.
 We even spent some time hugging various trees and laying down in the moist grass.
 And, I have to say, I haven’t experienced greater intimacy and care than I did with our vegetative neighbors that day.
 In a very real sense, we all share a home with each other, support one another, and are even literally (distantly) related to each other.
 We may separate ourselves into a special category that we call humanity (or American or Male or Jewish or Liberal, etc), but before all of that, we are all of the same stuff.
 We share far more in common than that which separates us.

 Which brings me to my next point.
-While Shlomo are I were happily frolicking with nature, an elderly couple quickly walked past with scared looks on their faces and for a second we saw ourselves in their eyes.
+While Shlomo are I were happily frolicking with nature, an elderly couple quickly walked passed with scared looks on their faces and for a second we saw ourselves through their eyes.
 A pair of deranged adolescents who’d lost their minds.
 And it hit us.
 We live in a society where intimacy with nature is not only considered strange, but is actually scary.
 Of course, we understood that this is not because the couple actually thought that love is scary, but the point remains.
 For whatever reasons, in modern culture, expressions of love and joy are treated with fear and suspicion.
 What kind of ramifications does this have?
 And how would a world in which love was not feared, but actively sought and encouraged, look?

-There are other things that I learned that day: the pleasures of feeling of water against my skin, the orgasmic beauty of gentle piano, the special treasure that is contained in friendship.
+There are other things that I learned that day: the pleasures of feeling water against my skin, the orgasmic beauty of gentle piano, the special treasure that is contained in friendship.